 See other therapists in Littleton, CO.

 My passion is being a counselor and helping people love themselves and others.
-I love working collaboratively with people building from their strengths to help them restore relationships and change certain aspects of their life that they have struggled with throughout time.
+I love working collaboratively with people building from their strengths to help them restore relationships and change the ways they relate to themselves and the world around them.
 I strongly believe that a strong therapeutic alliance is essential for growth to occur.
 People have to feel safe in order to grow and change and my core principles lie in being nonjudgmental, accepting, genuine, and collaborative to help people feel safe and promote growth.
 Every person has their own unique journey they are walking through, and when they find someone to meet them where they are at and walk with them as they move forward in their journey is important.
 I work with people struggling with, but not limited to: trauma, attachment, anxiety, relational struggles, self-esteem, self-image, depression, and life transitions.
 I create a safe space where you can come, be yourself, find healing, and grow into the person you have always imagined you could be.